-Cognitive Behavioral Therapy (CBT), a short-term therapy technique that can help people find new ways to behave by changing their thought patterns.
+Cognitive Behavioral Therapy (CBT), a short-term therapy technique that can help people learn more beneficial ways of thinking and behaving by changing their thought patterns.

 Gang Reduction and Youth Development (GRYD) Prevention Services, designed to reduce the risk of joining a gang by addressing the youth at the individual, family, and peer level, while strengthening problem solving skills and the family's structure and cohesion.